FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Nader, Nadel, Nadler, Naeder, Naedele, Naedler, Naedeler, Neder, Nedel, Naedel, Nedele, Nadere, Nadele, Naedere, Nedere, Nade, Nadl, Nadle, Naedl, Nadlere, Naede, Nede, Noldner (Silesia), Noeldner (Silesia), Noellner (Silesia), Nedler, Nedeler and many more.

 This web page shows only a small excerpt of our Nieder research.
-Another 274 words (20 lines of text) covering the years 1537 and 1628 are included under the topic Early Nieder History in all our PDF Extended History products.
+Another 274 words (20 lines of text) covering the years 1537 and 1628 are included under the topic Early Nieder History in all our PDF Extended History products and printed products wherever possible.

-Another 35 words (2 lines of text) are included under the topic Early Nieder Notables in all our PDF Extended History products.
+Another 35 words (2 lines of text) are included under the topic Early Nieder Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: Wilhelm Nadler, who came to Philadelphia in 1769.
 J.M.
 Nadle settled in New Orleans in 1823; Jacob Nedele came to Philadelphia in 1868; while Frederick Naderler arrived in 1860..